By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Overfeeding: Overfeeding rabbits can also lead to stringy droppings.
 Giving them too many treats or not controlling their food portions can cause digestive problems.
 Rabbits have sensitive digestive systems, and overfeeding can easily lead to gastrointestinal upset, resulting in abnormal droppings.

 Dehydration: Dehydration is another factor that can cause stringy rabbit poo.
 Rabbits need access to clean, fresh water at all times.
-If rabbits become dehydrated, their droppings can become dry and stringy, leading to digestive problems.
+If rabbits become dehydrated, their droppings can become dry and stringy, leading to further digestive problems.

 Stress: Stress can cause digestive problems in rabbits, leading to stringy droppings.
 Stressful situations for rabbits can include changes in their environment, loud noises, and overcrowding.
 Rabbits are sensitive animals, and stress can significantly impact their digestive system.

-But pet rabbits produce them at different times depending on their feeding routine.
 Rabbits eat cecotropes straight from their butt; you may notice your rabbit ducking its head underneath and then sitting up chewing.

-Rabbits do not eat these extra droppings as it does not contain important nutrients, and rabbit poop stuck to the bottom also gets squished on the floor.
+If you are finding cecotropes regularly, this can be a sign of over-production, which is often caused by a diet rich in carbohydrates, sugar, and protein, which disturbs the balance of the bacteria in the caecum.
+Rabbits do not eat these extra droppings as it does not contain essential nutrients, and rabbit poop stuck to the bottom also gets squished on the floor.

 Cecotropes, or “soft feces,” result from food fermentation within the digestive system.
 This is packed with nutrient-rich vitamins, passing out of the body for consumption the second time.